Friday, March 20, 2009

 The woman to my right kept trying to adjust the waistband on her queen-sized panty hose.
 I could empathize with that, but the sound effects that went along with this gymnastic event were rather disconcerting.
 Something akin to Darth Vader in an iron lung machine.
 I gave her a 9.3 for artistic merit, but in all honesty, I couldn’t give her more than an 8.4 for execution.
 She didn’t stick her landings.

 Take-off, for me, was an exercise in Cognitive Therapy Self-Talk.
 (I knew someday there would be a use for all those mail-order psychology courses.)
-What follows is what would be discovered by the FAA on the Black Box recorder, had my worst fears been realized.
+What follows is the conversation I had with myself.
 You be the judge.

 Taxiing: “Just think of this as a big car, Gloria.
 Visualize yourself in a big car, a very big car.
 Or a very big bus.”

 Taxiing faster: “A very big bus, Gloria.
 Big, fast bus.
-A very fast bus!
+Very fast bus!
 Fast bus!
 Fast BUS!”

 Even faster: “FASTBUSFASTBUSFASTBUS!”